Non-existence of complete K\"ahler metric of negatively pinched holomorphic sectional curvature: Proof of Theorem

 \end{proof}

 \begin{prop} Let $\Omega$ be a bounded weakly pseudoconvex domain in $\mathbb{C}^n$ with an incomplete K\"ahler metric $\omega$ satisfying all assumptions in Theorem~\ref{thm:general_statement}.
 Then there is no complete K\"ahler metric with negatively pinched holomorphic sectional curvature.
-So does the complete K\"ahler--Einstein metric of negative scalar curvature. \begin{proof} By following the proof of Theorem~\ref{thm:general_statement}, an incomplete K\"ahler metric $g_{\Omega}$ with negatively pinched holomorphic sectional curvature is constructed.
-Also, it is not difficult to check the quasi-bounded geometry of $g_{\Omega}$ directly from the definition of quasi-bounded geometry by applying non-singular maps $\phi : U \rightarrow \Omega$ from the quasi-geometry with respect to $\omega$.
-Therefore, if Lemma~\ref{q-bounded},~\ref{ub_hsc} are applied to this metric, the uniform equivalence of $g_{\Omega}$ and the Kobayashi–Royden metric are established.
-Now, if a complete K\"ahler metric with negatively pinched holomorphic sectional curvature exists, this metric must be uniformly equivalence with the Kobayashi–Royden metric \cite[Theorem 2,3]{DY17}, and in particular, the Kobayashi–Royden metric must be complete, so it is a contradiction.
+The same conclusion holds for the complete K\"ahler--Einstein metric of negative scalar curvature. \begin{proof} By following the proof of Theorem~\ref{thm:general_statement}, an incomplete K\"ahler metric $g_{\Omega}$ with negatively pinched holomorphic sectional curvature is constructed.
+If a complete K\"ahler metric with negatively pinched holomorphic sectional curvature exists, this metric must be uniformly equivalent with the Kobayashi–Royden metric \cite[Theorem 2,3]{DY17}, and in particular, the Kobayashi–Royden metric must be complete, so it is a contradiction.
 In particular, for the complete K\"ahler-Einstein metric of negative scalar curvature, the holomorphic sectional curvature cannot be negatively pinched. \end{proof}

 \end{prop}

 \begin{proof}[Proof of Corollary~\ref{cor:new_class}] It follows from Theorem~\ref{thm:general_statement} that the holomorphic sectional curvature of $g_{\Omega}$ in \eqref{eq:Kahler-metric} is negatively pinched.
 Therefore, the second fundamental form of $S$ with respect to the restriction $g_{\Omega}|_S$ is bounded.
 By the decreasing property for holomorphic sectional curvature and the Gauss-Codazzi equation, the holomorphic sectional curvature of $g_{\Omega}|_S$ is negatively pinched.
 The conclusion follows from Theorem 2 and Theorem 3 in \cite{DY17}. \end{proof}